Run to Me (miniseries)

-Run To Me is a Philippine romantic comedy drama television streaming miniseries produced under the collaboration between Dreamscape Entertainment, iWantTFC, and social networking service Kumu, starring KD Estrada and Alexa Ilacad in their first main role as a loveteam.
+Run to Me is a Philippine romantic comedy drama streaming television miniseries produced under the collaboration between Dreamscape Entertainment, iWantTFC, and social networking service Kumu, starring KD Estrada and Alexa Ilacad in their first main role as a loveteam.
 It was directed by Dwein Ruedas Baltazar.

 The series premiered from May 20 to June 24, 2022 on Kumu and May 21 to June 25, 2022 on iWantTFC.

 Premise

 Jewel is introduced as "Ms. Perfect" and Wilson as "Mr. Perfect Son."
 Jewel is enjoying a successful career online, but craves for the love and affection from her mother; Wilson is struggling to make it in the digital scene for his ailing mother, yet receives all the love from her.
 The two cross paths in a "not-so-perfect situation" after he tries to rescue her from kidnappers.
 However, what he doesn't know is that it was a staged kidnap, which she planned herself.
 As two hearts run into each other, will they be able to find the love that they're longing for?